TanYa-Go/Babushka-Bakes/TESTING.md

   **Fix**: This will be fixed as soon as possible but since the time was limited the issue remains.

+* **Bug**: The maximum amount of each product that the user should be able to add into the cart is set to 20.
+However there is a bug allowing the user to add more of the same product.
+If the user adds one product and then goes back to the same product page, they will be able to add more products to the cart.
+The cart will accept it and the user is able to finish the transaction and pay for the order.

+    **Fix**: I wanted to implement the fix by adding the check in the checkout page, to check if any line_item has quantity over 20, to display a message saying they should contact the site owner, otherwise to allow normal checkout procedure.
+Again, the time was limited and sadly I was not able to finish this fix.

 * **Bug**: The **Secure Checkout** button in the toast message doesn't seem to work if the shopping cart has been updated.
 If the user ads a product to the cart and then clicks **Secure Checkout** in the toast message, the button works.
-If the user changes the product amount by clicking on the **Update** button, and then tries to go to secure checkout via the link in the toast message, the link will not work.
+However if the user changes the product amount by clicking on the **Update** button, and then tries to go to secure checkout via the button in the toast message, the link will not work.
 Page will just referesh.
+The other **Secure checkout** button on the bottom of the page, works perfectly no matter if there was an update or not.

   **Fix**: I haven't been able to figure out why this happens.
-If the time allowed I would have investiagted further but unfortunately it didin't.
+If the time allowed I would have investigated further but unfortunately it did not.

 * **Bug**: The **Remove** button in the shopping cart also behaves differently at different times.
-Sometimes removes the items and sometimes throws an error.
-If it throws an error and if you go back with the browser arrow, the item will indeed be removed.
+Sometimes it removes the items and sometimes throws an error.
+If it throws an error and if you go back to the cart with the browser arrow, the item will indeed be removed.

   **Fix**: I was talking to the tutor support regarding this issue and when they tested it, it was working for them.
 It was two different tutors on two different occasions.
+They were also not sure if the issue is happening because of Heroku having issues at the time.
 Since it was working for them I decided to leave it as it.